Serg-Norseman/Arbor/cpp/compiler_bugs.md

 it succeeds.
 I believe because MSVC (and it looks like GCC too) instantiates `foo_t<__m128, 33> foo {}` having complete information about `foo_t`.
 But ICC does not have complete type there.

-It may by a bug or a by-design behaviour.
+It may be a bug or a by-design behaviour.
 But I lean towards a bug.
 Because:
 - 14.7.1 Implicit instantiation [temp.inst]
   - 14.7.1 The implicit instantiation of a class template specialization causes the implicit instantiation of the declarations, but not of the definitions,
 but